To answer “How to create a video wall”, let’s first quickly define what a video wall is and why you might want one…

 Video wall matrix

-A video wall matrix is a device that sits between your digital signage player (such as BrightSign, IAdea, Chrome, Windows, Mac or any other hardware) and the screens you are looking to configure.
+A video wall matrix is a device that sits between your Digital Signage player (such as BrightSign, IAdea, Chrome, Windows, Mac or any other hardware) and the screens you are looking to configure.
 There are a range of different matrix options out there.
 In the video we demonstrate the capabilities of the Matrox Quadhead2go.

 By using a video wall matrix, the player you are using is no longer “aware” of any other screens.
 In essence, the player is simply displaying content as if it was being delivered to one screen.